Lecture Notes in Cosmology: Production of scalar perturbations during inflation

-This is the most important result of this chapter, since it provides a prediction which can be (and indeed is) tested observationally.
-Using Eq.~\eqref{Rzetaprimordial2}, one can relate this power spectrum to those of the other quantities which become relevant at horizon re-entering during the radiation-dominated epoch.
+This is the most important result of this chapter since it provides a prediction that can be (and indeed is) tested observationally.
+Using Eq.~\eqref{Rzetaprimordial2}, one can relate this power spectrum to those of the other quantities that become relevant at horizon re-entry during the radiation-dominated epoch.
 For example, using Eq.~\eqref{adiabaticPhip}, we can write that:

-In general, $\Phi$ is not constant on large scales during inflation, but it is indeed constant on large scales during radiation domination, as we saw in Chapter~\ref{Chap6:IC}.
-The above thus constitutes the initial condition, on the power spectrum, at horizon re-entering.
+In general, $\Phi$ is not constant on large scales during inflation; however, it is indeed constant on large scales during radiation domination, as we saw in Chapter~\ref{Chap:IC}.

-Now, let us perform a calculation similar to that in the previous section, culminated in Eq.~\eqref{Deltah2}.
+Now, let us perform a calculation similar to that in the previous section, culminating in Eq.~\eqref{Deltah2}.

 \hrulefill

 \begin{ex} Employing Eq.~\eqref{dotepsiloneq} written in the conformal time, show that: